"An adventure is simply physical and emotional discomfort recollected in tranquility"

 My name is Scott Gurian, and for as long as I can remember, I've enjoyed traveling to new and interesting places, exposing myself to unfamiliar foods, cultures, and languages, and stretching the boundaries of my comfort zone.
 The experiences have been amazing, but once they're over, it's the memories you have and the stories you tell that stick with you.

-As Cahill suggests, many of the highlights I now recount from my journeys are instances where I felt lost or uncomfortable at the time, in over my head, or in situations where I was forced to ask myself, "What the hell have I gotten myself into?"
+As Cahill suggests, many of the highlights I now recount from my journeys are instances where I felt lost or uncomfortable at the time, in over my head, or in situations where I was forced to ask, "What the hell have I gotten myself into?"
 Other times, I was simply confused and trying to make sense of foreign and unfamiliar surroundings.

 Whether it was riding across Mexico as a 21-year-old kid searching for a rebel indigenous tribe, changing a flat tire late at night on a dark road in northern Cambodia, getting caught in a giant tomato fight in southern Spain, or fearing for my safety while interviewing an animated Cuban dissident in Old Havana, I can now say with the luxury of hindsight that such experiences have undoubtedly shaped who I am, making me more worldly and confident as well as broadening my horizons.

 These stories are simply too good not to share, so I've created a podcast called Far From Home to document my adventures and the people I meet in my travels.

 From planning out the route and learning to drive stick to embarking on the actual journey, getting lost in the middle of nowhere, surviving countless mechanical problems, and even experiencing an emergency extraction, our adventure certainly had its share of excitement, and in the coming months, I'll share all the details with you through the audio, images, and stories on this site.